All Episodes

 dan friesen

-Because I don't know a whole lot of people who had any real interaction with those like automated contact tracing things on phones.
+Because I don't know a whole lot of people who had any real interaction with those automated contact tracing things on phones.

 jordan holmes